4 DAYS FROM $1,899

 Tour the Victorian-era splendor of Kylemore Abbey and its walled garden

 Wake up in Galway again and, after another delicious breakfast onboard, you’ll depart for an excursion to Kylemore Abbey.
 Featuring an 1800s-era castle, this estate was built by local Member of Parliament and businessman Mitchell Henry.
 Inspired by his love for his wife Margaret and his hopes for his beloved Ireland, Henry poured his life’s energy into creating an estate that would showcase what could be achieved in the remote wilds of Connemara.
 Today, Kylemore Abbey is owned and operated by the Benedictine community who have been in residence here since 1920.
 Learn all about the abbey — which overlooks the moody, romantic Pollacapall Lough — on a guided walking tour that also brings you to the Victorian walled garden, a 6-acre oasis displaying heritage plants from the Victorian era.

-Enjoy a savory late lunch back on the ship, followed by an afternoon at leisure onboard.
+Lunch is back on the ship, followed by an afternoon at leisure onboard.
 Hear another lecture this evening before dinner.

 Discover the majestic beauty of the Slieve League Cliffs, and visit colorful Killybegs

 Today, explore the bucolic hills and pastoral scenery of Donegal, including the dramatic Slieve League Cliffs.
 Among the highest sea cliffs in all of Europe, the cliffs are nearly triple the height of the Cliffs of Moher and offer unrivaled views across the Atlantic Ocean.